intershore/residency/list.md

 # Cyprus

-* [https://en.wikipedia.org/wiki/Taxation_in_Cyprus](0-35% taxation), but dividends are tax free!
+* [0-35% taxation](https://en.wikipedia.org/wiki/Taxation_in_Cyprus), but dividends are tax free!
 Use offshore companies!
 * Addtional costs: social security, may be avoided if High Net Worth Individual.